Battery Park City: Office

 Battery Park City, which is mainly residential, also has a few office buildings.
-The seven buildings in the Brookfield Place complex, as well as 200 West Street, are the neighborhood's only office buildings.
+The seven buildings including the Brookfield Place complex, as well as 200 West Street, are the neighborhood's only office buildings.

 Brookfield Place complex

 Located in the middle of Battery Park City and overlooking the Hudson River, Brookfield Place, designed by César Pelli and owned mostly by Toronto-based Brookfield Properties, has been home to offices of various major companies, including Merrill Lynch, RBC Capital Markets, Nomura Group, American Express and Brookfield Asset Management, among others.
 Brookfield Place also serves as the United States headquarters for Brookfield Properties, which has its headquarters located in 200 Vesey Street.
 Brookfield Place also has its own zip code, 10281.

 Brookfield Place's ground floor and portions of the second floor are occupied by a mall; its center point is a steel-and-glass atrium known as the Winter Garden.
 Outside of the Winter Garden lies a sizeable yacht harbor on the Hudson known as North Cove.

 The building's original developer was Olympia and York of Toronto, Ontario.
 It used to be named the World Financial Center, but in 2014, the complex was given its current name following the completion of extensive renovations.
 The World Financial Center complex was built by Olympia and York between 1982 and 1988; it was damaged in the September 11 attacks but later repaired.
 It has six constituent buildings – 200 Liberty Street, 225 Liberty Street, 200 Vesey Street, 250 Vesey Street, the Winter Garden Atrium, and One North End Avenue (a.k.a. the New York Mercantile Exchange building).